intel/confidential-computing-zoo/documents/readthedoc/docs/source/Solutions/horizontal-federated-learning/hfl.md

 To solve the problem of how to verify the untrusted application integrity, we use RA-TLS to verify the Intel SGX enclave.
 It ensures that the runtime application is a trusted version.

 ## Workflow
-In the training process, each worker uses local data in its enclave to complete a round of training, and then sends the gradient information in the backpropagation process to the parameter server through the RA-TLS technology, and then the parameter server completes the gradient aggregation and update network parameters, and then send the updated parameters to each worker.
+In the training process, each worker uses local data in its enclave to complete a round of training, and then sends the gradient information in the back propagation process to the parameter server through the RA-TLS technology, and then the parameter server completes the gradient aggregation and update network parameters, and then send the updated parameters to each worker.
 The workflow is as follows:

 ![](images/HFL.svg)